rdkcentral/rdkservices/SecurityAgent/doc/SecurityAgentPlugin.md

 <a name="method.createtoken"></a>
 ## *createtoken [<sup>method</sup>](#head.Methods)*

 Creates a signed JsonWeb token.
+On success, returns Signed JsonWeb token and on failure, returns error message and error code as mentioned in below Errors table.

 ### Parameters